-The James Lathrop and Wayne Capurro Memorial Internship program is designed to provide those graduating Nevada high school seniors or current college or university students that have a sincere interest in pursuing a career in wildlife management an opportunity to earn funds to help support his/her college education.
+The James Lathrop and Wayne Capurro Memorial Internship program is designed to provide those graduating Nevada high school seniors or current college or university undergraduate students that have a sincere interest in pursuing a career in wildlife management an opportunity to earn funds to help support his/her college education.
 Selected interns will become paid seasonal employees of the Nevada Department of Wildlife (NDOW).
 They will receive ‘on-the-job’ training to provide them with practical knowledge and experience to enhance their college studies and future career.

 The internship program receives funding from two conservation organizations, the Nevada Bighorns Unlimited (NBU), Reno chapter and the Nevada Wildlife Record Book.
 James Lathrop (NBU) and Wayne Capurro (Nevada Wildlife Record Book) were founding members of these organizations, working tirelessly to serve the needs of Nevada’s wildlife and habitat.
 Both men made outstanding contributions to wildlife management in their roles as hunters, volunteers, and organizers and through advising NDOW, the Nevada Board of Wildlife Commissioners and the many wildlife-oriented organizations that mutually support the sustained health of Nevada’s wildlife resources.